Overview

 Remove the headers and footers git added and delete the line you don’t want to keep.

-In the end, the file should normal, as you want to keep it without <<<<<<< HEAD:i_love_git.py, =======, etc…
+In the end, the file should look normal, this means without <<<<<<< HEAD:i_love_git.py, =======, etc…

 Type the following command, which will give you suggestions on what to do: